“This post may contain affiliate links. Please read my disclosure for more info.

 - Getting out on the weekend is nice, but dropping $60 every Saturday costs over $3000 in a year.

-The idea isn’t to become a hermit, but just to question every regular expense, regardless of the cost.
+The idea isn’t to become a hermit, but just to question every regular expense, regardless of the cost, and try to brainstorm lower cost alternatives.

 Reconsider Your Gym Membership